immersive-web/webxr-ar-module/spatial-tracking-explainer.md

   // time to reset that.
   resetYawTransform(transform);

-  // For an app using the XRBoundedReferenceSpace, this would be a perfect time to
+  // For an app using a bounded reference space, this would be a perfect time to
   // re-layout content intended to be reachable within the bounds createBoundsMesh(transform);
 });
 ```

 Example reasons `onreset` may fire:
-* Some XR systems have a mechanism for allowing the user to reset which direction is "forward" or re-center the scene's origin at their current location.
+* For a `local` or `local-floor` reference space, some XR systems have a mechanism for allowing the user to reset which direction is "forward" or re-center the scene's origin at their current location.
-* When a user steps outside the bounds of a "known" playspace and enters a different "known" playspace
+* For a `bounded-floor` reference space, a user steps outside the bounds of a "known" playspace and enters a different "known" playspace
-* An inside-out based tracking system is temporarily unable to locate the user (ex: due to poor lighting conditions) and is unable to relate the new map fragment to the previous map fragment when it recovers
+* For an `unbounded` reference space, an inside-out based tracking system is temporarily unable to locate the user (e.g. due to poor lighting conditions in a dark hallway) and then recovers tracking in a new map fragment that cannot be related to the previous map fragment
-* When the user has travelled far enough from the origin of an `unbounded` reference space that floating point error would become problematic
+* For an `unbounded` reference space, when the user has travelled far enough from the origin of the reference space that floating point error would become problematic

-The `onreset` event will **NOT** fire as an `unbounded` reference space makes small changes to its origin as part of maintaining space stability near the user; these are considered minor corrections rather than a discontinuity in the origin.
+The `onreset` event will **NOT** fire when a reference space regains tracking of its previous physical origin, even if the viewer's pose suddenly jumps back into position, as the origin itself did not experience a discontinuity.
+The `onreset` event will also **NOT** fire as an `unbounded` reference space makes small changes to its origin as part of maintaining space stability near the user; these are considered minor corrections rather than a discontinuity in the origin.

 ## Appendix A : Miscellaneous

-### Tracking Systems Overview
+### Tracking systems overview
 In the context of XR, the term _tracking system_ refers to the technology by which an XR device is able to determine a user's motion in 3D space.
 There is a wide variance in the capability of tracking systems.

 **Orientation-only** tracking systems typically use accelerometers to determine the yaw, pitch, and roll of a user's head.
 This is often paired with a technique known as _neck-modeling_ that adds simulated position changes based on an estimation of the orientation changes originating from a point aligned with a simulated neck position.